albertezem/bagels/readme.md

 ## Quick Start

+First, might need to run ```pip install -r requirements.txt``` in terminal.

-To interact with the bots, simply run interface.py.
+Then, to interact with the bots, simply run interface.py.
 You can do that by pressing the play button in the top right, or by typing ``python3 interface.py`` in your terminal.
 You will be presented with a list of options.